 Introduction 3

 Plain Language 3

 Stop Health Care Fraud!
 3

-Discrimination is Against the Law
+Discrimination is Against the Law 4

-Preventing Medical Mistakes
+Preventing Medical Mistakes 5

-FEHB Facts
+FEHB Facts 7

-Coverage information
+Coverage information 7

-No pre-existing condition limitation
+No pre-existing condition limitation 7

-Minimum essential coverage (MEC)
+Minimum essential coverage 7

-Minimum value standard When you are to information about any line in the FFIID Brown.
+Minimum value standard

+Where you can get information about enrolling in the FEHB Program

-Where you can get information about enrolling in the FEHB Program Types of coverage available for you and your family
+Types of coverage available for you and your family

-Family member coverage
+Family Member Coverage 8

 Children's Equity Act

 When benefits and premiums start

 When you retire

 When you lose benefits

 When FEHB coverage ends

-Upon divorce 9
+Upon divorce

 Temporary Continuation of Coverage (TCC)

-Converting to individual coverage 10
+Converting to individual Coverage

-Health Insurance Marketplace 10
+Health Insurance Marketplace

 Section 1.
-How This Plan Works 11
+How This Plan Works

 General features of our High and Standard Options

 We have a Preferred Provider Organization (PPO)

 How we pay providers

 Your rights and responsibilities

 Your medical and claims records are confidential

 Section 2.
-Changes for 2020 13
+Changes for 2021

 Changes to both our High and Standard Options

 Changes to our High Option only

-Changes to our Standard Option only
+Changes to our Fright Option only Changes to our Standard Option only

 Clarifications

 Section 3.
 How You Get Care

-Identification cards
+14

 Where you get covered care

+Covered providers

-Covered providers Covered facilities
+Covered facilities

 Transitional care

-If you are hospitalized when your enrollment begins
+If you are hospitalized when your enrollment begins You need arise Plan compared for contain complete.
+You need arise Plan compared for contain complete.

 You need prior Plan approval for certain services

 Inpatient hospital admission

 • Other services

-Radiology/imaging procedures 18
+Radiology/Imaging procedures

 Applied Behavior Analysis (ABA) therapy

 How to request precertification for an admission or get prior authorization for Other services

 Non-urgent care claims

 Urgent care claims

-• Concurrent care claims
+Concurrent care claims The Fight 191 Gardina Annual Properties The Figh

 The Federal Flexible Spending Account Program - FSAFEDS

-Emergency inpatient admission ∠0
+Emergency inpatient admission 19

-Maternity care
+Maternity care 19

+If your hospital stay needs to be extended

 If your treatment needs to be extended

 If you disagree with our pre-service claim decision

 To reconsider a non-urgent care claim

 To reconsider an urgent care claim

-• To file an appeal with OPM
+To file an appeal with OPM

 Section 4.
-Your Costs for Covered Services 22
+Your Costs for Covered Services

-Cost-sharing 22
+Cost-sharing

-Copayment 22
+Copayment

 Deductible

 Coinsurance

 If your provider routinely waives your cost

 Waivers

 Differences between our allowance and the bill

-Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments Carryover
+Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments

+Carryover

 If we overpay you

 When Government facilities bill us

 Section 5.
-20

-High and Standard Option Benefits 27
+High and Standard Option Benefits

-Non-FEHB benefits available to Plan members
+Non-FEHB Benefits Available to Plan Members.

 Section 6.
 General Exclusions - Services, Drugs and Supplies We Don't Cover

-Filing a Claim for Covered Services
+Section 7.
+Filing a Claim for Covered Services.

-The Disputed Claims Process
+Section 8.
+The Disputed Claims Process.

 Section 9.
-Coordinating Benefits with Medicare and Other Coverage 95
+Coordinating Benefits with Medicare and Other Coverage

 When you have other health coverage

 TRICARE and CHAMPVA

-Workers' Compensation
+Workers' Compensation 92

 Medicaid

-When other Government agencies are responsible for your care
+When other Government agencies are responsible for your care 93

-When others are responsible for injuries
+When others are responsible for injuries 93

-When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP)
+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) 94

+Clinical Trials 94

-When you have Medicare
+When you have Medicare 95

-What is Medicare?

-Should I enroll in Medicare?

-• The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 95

-Tell us about your Medicare coverage 100
+Tell us about your Medicare coverage 96

-Private Contract with your physician
+Private Contract with your physician 96

-Medicare Advantage (Part C)
+Medicare Advantage (Part C) 96

-Medicare prescription drug coverage (Part D)
+Medicare prescription drug coverage (Part D) 97

-When you are age 65 or over and do not have Medicare
+When you are age 65 or over and do not have Medicare 99

-When you have the Original Medicare Plan (Part A, Part B, or both)
+When you have the original Medicare Plan (Part A, Part B, or both) 100

-Section 10 Definitions of Terms We Use in This Brochure 105
+Section 10.
+Definitions of Terms We Use in This Brochure 101

+Index 107

-of Benefits for the High Option of the SAMBA Health Benefit Plan - 2020
+Summary of Benefits for the High Option of the SAMBA Health Benefit Plan - 2021 108

-of Benefits for the Standard Option of the SAMBA Health Benefit Plan - 2020
+Summary of Benefits for the Standard Option of the SAMBA Health Benefit Plan - 2021 109

-2020 Rate Information for the SAMBA Health Benefit Plan 114
+2021 Rate Information for the SAMBA Health Benefit Plan 110